Menu

 Other side effects not listed here may occur.

-Please refer to Consumer Medicine Information for the full list of possible side effects.
+Please refer to the PAXLOVID Consumer Medicine Information for other known side effects.

 PAXLOVID® (nirmatrelvir 150 mg/ritonavir 100 mg) film-coated tablets